Skip to Content

 What Is False Fatigue?

-Typically false fatigue occurs 45 minutes to 1 hour into the work cycle, is part of the typical 3-hour work cycle, and lasts anywhere from a few minutes to 20 minutes.
+Typically this challenge occurs 45 minutes to 1 hour into the work cycle, is part of the typical 3-hour work cycle, and lasts anywhere from a few minutes to 20 minutes.
 This timing is based on my experiences.
 You may experience an earlier/later period of “false fatigue” or a longer/shorter duration.

 What is False Fatigue?